Frederick Wilfrid Lancaster

 Frederick Wilfrid ("Wilf") Lancaster (September 4, 1933 – August 25, 2013) was a British-American information scientist.
-He immigrated to the USA in 1959 and worked as information specialist for the National Library of Medicine in Bethesda, Maryland from 1965–68.
-He was a professor at the University of Illinois, Urbana from 1972-92 and professor emeritus from 1992-2013.
+He immigrated to the US in 1959 and worked as information specialist for the National Library of Medicine in Bethesda, Maryland, from 1965 to 1968.
+He was a professor at the University of Illinois, Urbana, from 1972 to 1992 and professor emeritus from 1992 to 2013.
 He continued as an honored scholar after retirement speaking on the evolution of librarianship in the 20th and 21st century.

 Lancaster made notable achievements with early online retrieval systems, including evaluation studies of MEDLARS.
-He published broadly in Library and Information Science over a period of four decades and continuously emerged as a visionary leader in the field, where research, writing, and teaching earned him the highest honors in the profession.
+He published broadly in library and information science over a period of four decades and continuously emerged as a visionary leader in the field, where research, writing, and teaching earned him the highest honors in the profession.
 Lancaster excelled at many fronts: as scholar, educator, mentor, and writer.

+Career

+Lancaster graduated as an associate of the British Library Association from the University of Northumbria at Newcastle, England, in 1955 and was named a fellow of the Library Association of Great Britain in 1969.
+He began his professional career as a senior assistant at the Newcastle-upon-Tyne Public Libraries.
+He immigrated in 1959 to Akron, Ohio to become the senior librarian for science and technology at the Akron Public Library.

+Lancaster worked as the technical librarian for Babcock & Wilcox from 1960 until he returned to the U.K. in 1962 to become a senior research assistant at ASLIB in London.

+In 1964, Lancaster returned to the U.S. where he was integrally involved in the design and management of MEDLARS, the National Library of Medicine's computerized bibliographic retrieval system for articles in academic journals in medicine and allied health professions.

+Lancaster was appointed associate professor and director of the biomedical librarianship program at the University of Illinois-Urbana in 1970.
+In 1972 he was promoted to professor at the university where he did research and taught until 1992.
+He became professor emeritus in 1992.